 Wine and forks… Huge safe bets.

-A new paper is “dangerous” because it hasn’t stood the test of times and is not proven.
-A recent book, same.
-A book who has been popular for a decade instead is likely to stay popular for another ten.
+A new paper is “dangerous” because it hasn’t stood the test of time and is not proven.
+A recent book, the same.
+A book that has been popular for a decade instead is likely to stay popular for another ten.

 And you can also rest your mind if you hate religion: rational or irrational, it’s been around thousands of years, so it’s likely to stick around for a while (with good peace of Richard Dawkins, author of The God Delusion :).